Joseph Coors: Politics

 Coors was perhaps best known for his hard-right politics and his support of Barry Goldwater and Ronald Reagan, whom he first met in Palm Springs, California in 1967.
 His brother William once described him as "a little bit right of Attila the Hun".
 A founding member of The Heritage Foundation, a Washington, D.C.–based think tank, in 1973 along with Paul Weyrich and Edwin Feulner Coors provided $250,000 to cover its first year budget and $300,000 annually thereafter.
 He was also involved with the founding of the Free Congress Research and Education Foundation, the Council for National Policy, and Television News Inc., a syndicated news service for television stations.
 He was a member of Ronald Reagan's Kitchen Cabinet after helping finance Reagan's political career as governor of California and U.S. president, and was later nominated by Reagan to sit on the board of the Corporation for Public Broadcasting.

 Marriage

-Coors married Edith Holland "Holly" Hanson (Holly Coors) (1920–2009) in 1941 and had five sons, Joseph "Joe Jr." (1942–2016),^{,} Jeffrey "Jeff" (born 1945), Peter "Pete" (born 1946), Grover and John.
-He divorced Holly in 1987 after 46 years of marriage.
+Coors married Edith Holland "Holly" Hanson (Holly Coors) (1920–2009) in 1941.
+They had five sons: Joseph "Joe Jr." (1942–2016), Jeffrey "Jeff" (born 1945), Peter "Pete" (born 1946), Grover (born c.
+1950) and John (born c.
+1956).

+In the 1980s, all five sons described themselves as born-again Christians.

+Coors divorced Holly in 1987 after 46 years of marriage.
 His son Jeff described him as an adulterer and a sinner.
 He married Anne Elizabeth Drotning in 1988.